|Nutrition Facts (per serving)|

 Funnel Cake Bite Tips

-- You will need at least 4 inches of a neutral oil to fry these funnel cake bites, such as vegetable or canola oil.
+- You will need at least 2 to 3 inches of a neutral oil (no more than halfway up the pot) to fry these funnel cake bites, such as vegetable or canola oil.
 Make sure the oil reaches 375 F before frying and keep an eye on the temperature as you are frying.

 - When you add the batter it will lower the temperature of the oil.